-A provider seeking RQ for a programme for the first time should apply to GOsC at least 18 months prior to the intended start date of the course, by completing the application form.
+A provider seeking recognition of a programme for the first time should apply to GOsC at least 18 months prior to the intended start date of the course, by completing an application form.
 It cannot be guaranteed that the Council will make a decision within the 18-month period, as such the application should be submitted at the provider's earliest convenience.

-The application will be considered, the provider may be asked to submit further details to support the application.
-A RQ review specification will be prepared for consideration at the PEC.
+The application will be considered and the provider may be asked to submit further details to support the application.
+The GOsC team will provide support and guidance as needed to the proposed education provider during the development of the programme.

-The form can be accessed here and contains further details about the process.
+The initial application form can be accessed here and contains further details about the process.